gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 {{< image "user-guide/finding-things/feed_suggestion.png" >}}Feed Input Suggestions{{< /image >}}

-These fields will typically display the full list of values or a truncated list where the total number of value is too large.
+These fields will typically display the full list of values or a truncated list where the total number of values is too large.
 Entering text in one of these fields will use the fuzzy matching algorithm to partially/fully match on values.
 See [CommonFuzzy Matching](#common-fuzzy-matching) below for details of how the matching works.